deanwedgbury/testRepo/doc/sprint 1/sprint1.md

 Which is basically being able to measure the temperature, humidity, and moisture, additionally watering the plant at certain moisture levels, and storing this measured data in a database.

+We were not able to start the last user story listed because we do not have a database to use.

 -------------------------------------------------------

 We determined what parts would be needed for the project:<br />